-Because one visit is sufficient to erase the premium and these effects appear to persist, policies to encourage exploration may be cost-effective ways of increasing effective market access.
+Because one visit is sufficient to erase the premium and these effects appear to persist, policies to encourage exposure may be cost-effective ways of increasing effective market access.
 Additionally, policy makers may be able to decrease the cost of exploration by investing in making their cities more "readable."
 This is a concept from urban studies that notes that the logic of some cities is easy to infer (e.g. the grid structure of New York City) while for others it is difficult (e.g. Boston).
-Rapid growth in low and middle income contexts may lead to cities that are particularly difficult to "read."
-Investing in infrastructure such as clear signage and addresses may help alleviate this problem.
+This may be particularly useful if the psychological fixed costs are driven by processing fluency, and rapid growth in low and middle income contexts may lead to cities that are particularly difficult to "read."